StanojevicNikola/satellite-to-map-gan/README.md

 `maps`<br>
 `├── train`<br>
 `└── val`<br>
-Then, run `prepare_data.py` to compress and prepare downloaded images for training.
+Then, run `prepare_data.py` to compress and prepare downloaded images for training, and `test_preparation.py` to check if all went well.